monikamosur/portfolio2.github.io/README.md

 # portfolio2.github.io
-An portfolio for lighting artist made for Aga Napłocha class
+A portfolio for lighting artist made for Aga Napłocha class